 The trend in biophysical modelling is to present data using visual techniques such as heat maps, which being effective, make it difficult to pull out quantified data points.
 The most common values we could extract were self-recruitment (the percentage of settlers at a site that were spawned from there), local retention (the percentage of spawned larvae at a site that settled there) and overall settlement success of larvae.
 For a detailed explanation of how these are calculated from the connectivity matrix, see (Burgess et al., 2014).

 We could extract mean self-recruitment values from 17.5% of the published models, even though 29.7% of the papers used self-recruitment in their analysis.
-There was a large spread of the mean self-recruitment amongst the models, ranging from 0-98%, depending on the study, with a median value self-recruitment value of 13.0%.
+There was a large spread of the mean self-recruitment amongst the models, ranging from 0-98%, depending on the study, with a median self-recruitment value of 13.0%.
 Local retention, while mentioned for 31.7% of studies, we were only able to get mean local retention values for 5.5% of the models.
 Most people only reported potential connectivity models (potential is the probability of settlement, where realised is a more accurate measure offset by biological processes such as egg production and mortality).
 Mean local retention ranged from 0.3-46.0%, with a median value of 6.0%.
 Overall mean settlement success of the larvae was extracted for 18.02% of the studies, ranging from 0.1-80% successful settlement rates, with a median of 26.8%.

 To see if there was an effect of the modelled geographical area on settlement, the regions were broadly categorised into open (coastal, island) or closed (bay or inland sea).
 There was no noticeable effect of geographical area on self-recruitment, however closed systems had double the median settlement success rate.
 This makes sense as in a closed system the choices of settlement sites for larvae are increased.
 Open systems will have higher degree of unsettled larvae as many are swept out into sea and away from settlement regions.
 There were not enough data points on local retention for comparison on geographical location.